muhammadnomair/muhammadnomair/README.md

 This AI-powered dashboard empowers EV charging station operators to monitor, manage, and optimize their stations in real-time, ensuring maximum efficiency and reliability.

 Technologies Used: TensorFlow, MQTT, PCAP, LightningChart, Plotly, Python, JavaScript, SQL,OAuth2.0, JWT.

+**5** **Atmar**

+Description: Developed custom Content Management System (CMS) and the revamp of Atmar’s corporate website.
+I built a scalable platform to elevate their online presence and simplify content management.
+This project showcases my expertise in creating customized CMS solutions and optimizing SEO for competitive industries.

+Technologies USed: PHP, WordPress, SEO, Custom Plugins

+Website Link: www.atmar.ae

 **Skills & Technologies**